AmalpushpS/Sher_KE_Notes/Windows Fundamentals/Kerberoasting.md

-Kerberoasting is another popular attack pertinent to a Windows Domain Environment.
+,Kerberoasting is another popular attack pertinent to a Windows Domain Environment.
 Unlike ASREPRoasting, it is a post-authentication attack that requires access to a Domain User's account.
 It allows attackers to extract service account hashes and crack them to gain privileged access.
 ### SPN

 Every service in a Domain Environment is associated with a service account.
 SPN Stands for Service Principal Name.
 A SPN is a unique identifier that maps a service to a Domain Account.
 Basically it tells kerberos : "which user owns which service"